boringcrypto/boringfusion/README.md

 # Learnings

-Dictionary
+## Dictionary
+Tensor
-Tensor: Basically a multi-dimensional (1 to many) array of numbers.
+: Basically a multi-dimensional (1 to many) array of numbers.
+Embedding
-Embedding: Just a fancy word for converting into some numerical representation.
+: Just a fancy word for converting into some numerical representation.

 ## Inference